bossiemanuele/Motorized-Travelling-Salesman/README.md

 ## Problem statement
 Find the **minimum-time path** that visits **all 10 cities** inside a **10×10** square, **starting from any one of the 4 corner origins**.

-- The **10 city locations has been determined randomly and available below.**
+- The **10 city locations have been determined randomly and available below.**

 > For our proposed solution, read: **`ColonParenthesis_FinalProject.pdf`**.